dtminnick/codebits/R/sankey_chart.md

 | Position 4 | Application Submitted    | Application Acknowledged |

 Job Search Process Flow

+To populate the sankey chart, we need to create a grouped data frame, showing the count of events, if you will, for each unique combination of starting and ending steps in the process.

 ``` r
 sample <- sample %>%